 13 of the best cycling backpacks.
 Waterproof, lightweight, roll-top cycling rucksacks from cheap to top.
 The best bikepacking backpacks

 As cyclists, one of the hurdles to using a bike to get around is transporting your belongings.
-But with our guide to the best cycling backpack, you can securely carry yourself and your necessities to shop, work, or anywhere else you need to ride to.
+But with our guide to the best cycling backpack, you can securely carry yourself and your necessities to shop, work, or anywhere else you need to ride.

 Although many bike commuters are moving towards bike bags, a cycling backpack still offers a great solution to a cargo-carrying conundrum if you need to carry a lot of stuff.